poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Setup

-Requires Chrome for Android Dev edition.
+Currently requires Chrome for Android Dev edition, with the [Web Bluetooth flag enabled](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web#before-we-start).

-Run up on your dev machine with: `python -m SimpleHTTPServer 8080`
+Run the web app up on your dev machine with: `python -m SimpleHTTPServer 8080`

 Go to [chrome://inspect/#devices](chrome://inspect/#devices) and enable port forwarding for port 8080.
-Now you should be able to visit `localhost:8080` on your device, to see the dashboard.
+Now you should be able to visit `localhost:8080` on your Android device, to see the dashboard.

 NB.
 You can't just point to an IP address because Web Bluetooth requires HTTPS, if not serving from `localhost`.